samsaid/CSE412-Airline-Tickets/README.md

         - [2.1.2.
 Push Changes to Heroku Application](#push-changes-to-heroku-application)

 ## About the Project
-This repository contains an application "Airline Tickets" which is a React/Node web application connected to the PostgresSQL database managed and deployed via Heroku.
+This repository contains an application "Airline Tickets" which is a React/Node web application connected to a PostgresSQL database deployed via Heroku.
 The objective of this project is to demonstrate an understanding of a relational database management system.
-The timeline of this project was completed in three main phases:
+The project was completed in three main phases:

-Phase I included researching a topic, development tools, and creating a plan for the rest of the duration of the project.
-In this portion, we designed the relational database system using an ER diagram to visualize how the database components interact.
+Phase I included selecting a topic, researching development tools, and creating the project plan.
+By the end of Phase I, we designed the database system using an ER diagram to visualize how the database components interact.

-Phase II included creating the database on a selected PostgresSQL database server, and collecting data for the database.
-In this portion, we've modified our original database design, as we moved furthur along on implementation of the databse.
-By the end of Phase II, we used SQL to convert the ER Diagram to relational database with tables and relationships.
+Phase II included creating the database on a PostgresSQL database server and collecting data for the database.
+During this phase, we've modified our original database design as we made progress on database implementation and considered the interaction of the entities.
+By the end of Phase II, we used SQL to convert the ER Diagram to a relational database with tables and relationships and filled the database with our data collected.

-Phase III included setting up team development environment and creating the application which can make queries to the database.
-The application was created in iterations amongst the team members.
+Phase III included setting up our team development environment and creating the application which can make queries to the database.

 ### Tools
 - Visual Studio Code